lasso-js/lasso-stylus/README.md

 lasso-stylus
 =======================

-This plugin for the Lasso.js provides support for rendering [Stylus](http://learnboost.github.io/stylus/) dependencies to CSS.
+This plugin for Lasso.js provides support for rendering [Stylus](http://learnboost.github.io/stylus/) dependencies to CSS.

 # Installation